William Muir: Life

 Muir had always taken an interest in educational matters, and it was chiefly through his exertions that the central college at Allahabad, known as Muir Central College, was built and endowed.
-Muir College later became a part of the Allahabad University.
+Muir College later became a part of the University of Allahabad.
 In 1884 Muir was elected president of the Royal Asiatic Society.
 In 1885 he was elected principal of the University of Edinburgh in succession to Sir Alexander Grant, and held the post till 1903, when he retired.

 On 7 February 1840, he married Elizabeth Huntly (1822–1897), daughter of James Wemyss, collector of Cawnpore, and together they had 15 children.
 He died in Edinburgh, and is buried in Dean Cemetery.
 The grave lies in the concealed lower southern terrace.

 Works, reception, and legacy

 Muir was a scholar of Islam.
 His chief area of expertise was the history of the time of Muhammad and the early caliphate.
 His chief books are A Life of Mahomet and History of Islam to the Era of the Hegira; Annals of the Early Caliphate; The Caliphate: Its rise, decline and fall, an abridgment and continuation of the Annals, which brings the record down to the fall of the caliphate on the onset of the Mongols; The Koran: its Composition and Teaching; and The Mohammedan Controversy, a reprint of five essays published at intervals between 1885 and 1887.
 In 1888 he delivered the Rede lecture at Cambridge on The Early Caliphate and Rise of Islam.